OneKey-Network/addressability-framework/mvp-spec/ad-auction-example.md

 Notes:

-* We will consider that the publisher has two ad placements to share a cross the Ad Network.
+* We will consider that the publisher has two ad unit to offer a cross the Ad Network.
+* Those ad units are associated respectively to one transaction-id each: `transaction-id-for-impression-1 (GUID)` (named TI1 in the auction flow) and `transaction-id-for-impression-2 (GUID)` (named TI2 in the auction flow).
 * T1, T2...
 Tn are Transmission names to ease the discussion around it.
 T1 and T2 share only the seed to the Receivers and those Receivers send back a Transmission Response.
-* This setup uses the PrebidJS on the Publisher side.
-It will help us to show that the Sources of Transmissions of the party generation the Seed (in our case the Publisher) can be omitted.
+* This setup uses the PrebidJS on the Publisher website.
+The publisher generates the Seeds and pass it to PrebidJS which offer it to the PrebidJS adaptors.

 ## The auction flow